mini96/Weekly-job-summary-email/README.md

 This is an open source project from [DevProjects](http://www.codementor.io/projects).
 Feedback and questions are welcome!
 Find the project requirements here: [Weekly newsletter summary email](https://www.codementor.io/projects/web/weekly-newsletter-summary-email-atx32ild7k)

+-- Version 1
+This version will only find Linkedin job alert emails summarised

 ## Tech/framework used
 Built with python